cujojs/when/docs/api.md

 delay = require('when/delay');

+// delayed is a pending promise that will become fulfilled
+// in 1 second (with the value `undefined`)
+// Useful as a timed trigger when the value doesn't matter delayed = delay(1000);

-// delayed is an unresolved promise that will become resolved
+// delayed is a pending promise that will become fulfilled
-// in 1 second with the value 123
+// in 1 second with the value "hello" delayed = delay(1000, "hello")
-delayed = delay(123, 1000)

-// delayed is an unresolved promise that will become resolved
+// delayed is a pending promise that will become fulfilled
 // 1 second after anotherPromise resolves, or will become rejected
-// *immediately* after anotherPromise rejects. delayed = delay(anotherPromise, 1000);
+// *immediately* after anotherPromise rejects. delayed = delay(1000, anotherPromise);

+// Do something after 1 second, similar to using setTimeout delay(1000).then(doSomething);

+// Do something 1 second after triggeringPromise resolves delay(1000, triggeringPromise).then(doSomething, handleRejection);
 ```

 More when/delay [examples on the wiki](https://github.com/cujojs/when/wiki/when-delay)